monya217/ErsiliaHMLStability/README.md

 * 'requirements.txt' lists all the required packages to run the notebooks in this repository.
 If possible I also specify the version of the package I am using.

 ## Steps to Reproduce the repository
-1.Download Ersilia by following these instructions.
+1. Download Ersilia by following these instructions.
-2.Run the model on your system using these instructions or simply use these commands:
+2. Run the model on your system using these instructions or simply use these commands:
 ''' ersilia -v fetch eos30gr
 ersilia serve eos30gr
-ersilia -v api run -i data/input.csv -o data/output.json''' 3.Compare and explore with results in the repository.
+ersilia -v api run -i data/input.csv -o data/output.json'''
+3. Compare and explore with results in the repository.